OpenCyphal/pycyphal/README.md

 If you are willing to help, please join the
 [UAVCAN Development & Maintenance forum](https://forum.uavcan.org/c/dev) for coordination.

+## FAQ

+**Q:** PyUAVCAN seems complex.
+Does that mean that UAVCAN is a complex protocol?
+**A:** UAVCAN is a very simple protocol.
+This particular implementation may appear convoluted because it is very generic and provides a very high-level API.
+For comparison, there is a full-featured UAVCAN-over-CAN implementation in C99 only ~1k LoC large.

 ## Development

 ### Semantic naming conventions